Dr. Oz Recommends Omega-3 Chicken

 We're Not Blowing Smoke

 These days perception sells better than reality.
 That puts those of us committed to doing the right thing at a disadvantage.
 So if you are eating for your health rather than for appearances, you need to read Phony Grass-Fed and Battling the Establishment.
 Then you'll better understand where we're coming from and why our Omega-3 meats are so special.
-Dr. Oz explained it very nicely in this helpful 3-minute video when he introduced Omega-3 Chicken on his show.
-He made another 3-minute video HERE covering his on-the-air taste test.
+Some people are starting to catch on, as noted above when in 2018 Dr. Oz introduced Omega-3 Chicken to his viewers.
+That was a positive step, but still 99.99% of the population doesn't have a clue to what this means.

 Our chicken is the world's healthiest chicken.
 That's not an idle boast, it's a fact.
 Our chicken is a source for Omega-3 unlike other more popular chicken offerings which actually contribute to the Omega-3 deficiency.